brianpos/FhirPathTester/README.md

 - Or see: [Git workflow](https://www.atlassian.com/git/workflows#!workflow-gitflow)

 ## Licensing
-HL7®, FHIR® and the FHIR Mark® are trademarks owned by Health Level Seven International, registered with the United States Patent and Trademark Office.
+HL7Â®, FHIRÂ® and the FHIR MarkÂ® are trademarks owned by Health Level Seven International, registered with the United States Patent and Trademark Office.